 Scheduling rehearsal times is something that can cause unnecessary problems.

-Make sure you consider everyone’s schedule, which means your cast and crew, not just your own, and arrange a timetable that suits everyone.
+Consider everyone’s schedule, which means your cast and crew, not just your own, and arrange a timetable that suits everyone.

 When scheduling your shooting days, don’t forget to think about the availability of your locations.